jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 1. Get the application at https://www.grc.com/files/DNSBench.exe.
 1. Download the .ini file with the DNS servers pre-configured: <URL_HERE>.
 1. Place the files in the same folder.

+### Step 2 - Run the DNS Benchmark Application without Low Latency
+1. Double-click the DNSBench.exe file to launch the application.
+2. Click the Nameservers tab.
+3. Click the "Run Benchmark" button.
+4. Back in the DNS Benchmark client - **click “Run Benchmark”**.
+Take note of the results in this [survey form](https://app.smartsheet.com/b/form/8266ec3c2c0a47c485334a7dc7461b07).

 ### Step 2 - Install Group Policy Editor for Windows 10/11 Home Edition
 **If you have Windows 10/11 Pro installed, please skip to step 3**